 - poor or no head control

-- delay in gross motor skills development such as crawling
+- delay in gross motor skills development, such as crawling

-- delay in fine motor skills development such as grasping a crayon
+- delay in fine motor skills development, such as grasping a crayon

-Signs of hypotonia at any age are:
+Signs of hypotonia at any age include:

 - decrease in muscle tone